 “The travel bureaus used to line up, now there is one Norwegian left,” Astri says.

-“I used to have about 1000 tourists in one season and sometimes six large groups at once.
+“I would have about 1,000 tourists in one season and sometimes six large groups at once.
 Now, I get about 100 tourists and mostly just one group at a time.”

 To Astri, the tourism downturn is a result of hasty judgement based on the current political situation.